 For a team of one, this ranking is about economics, not features - budget, self-serve signup, and how many RAMS you actually write a month.
-The Site Book wins at any regular cadence with its £30/mo flat rate covering the full CDM suite, but RapidRAMS beats it on pure maths if you only write one or two documents a month at about £15 per RAMS.
-Breakeven lands at roughly two RAMS a month: below that, pay-per-document is cheaper; above that, flat-rate pays for itself.
+The Site Book wins at any regular cadence with Pro at £39/month, or £360/year if paid annually, covering the full CDM suite.
+RapidRAMS beats it on pure maths if you only write one or two documents a month at about £15 per RAMS.
+Breakeven lands around two to three RAMS a month depending on billing cycle.
 RAMs App is a reasonable middle ground for template browsers; CDM Wizard is a free learning starting point; Word and Excel are not recommended for anyone invoicing real clients.

 Microsoft 365 licence (£7.90+/mo per user) + your time